walburgerriley/walburger-resume/docs/index.md

 ## Skills and Certifications

-- Certified in Excel.
-- Proficient in VBA, C++, SQL, and Python.
+- Proficient in Excel, VBA, C++, SQL, and Python.
 - Completed multiple projects in R – Studio.

 <!-- ### Footer